yuanzhaoYZ/osrm-dockerfile/README.md

 ```
 ### 0.Add more memory / swap to the server

 Determine the size of the new swap file in megabytes and multiply by 1024 to determine the number of blocks.
-For example, the block size of a 64 MB swap file is 12036000.
+For example, the block size of a 1200 MB swap file is 1228800.
 At a shell prompt as root, type the following command with count being equal to the desired block size:
 ```
-dd if=/dev/zero of=/swapfile bs=1024 count=12036000
+dd if=/dev/zero of=/swapfile bs=1024 count=1228800
+chmod 600 /swapfile
 ```

 Setup the swap file with the command: